 Your benefit may be reduced if you don't do enough to look for work.

 Income Support: what happens if you leave your job or fail to look for work

 If you receive Income Support and you start or finish a job, or your pay or hours change, you have to let us know.

 To tell us about any employment changes, use the form below.Tell Income Support about your employment changes

 If you're unemployed but not claiming Income Support

 You can still get help from us.

-Come to the Work Zone in the Social Security Department and you'll be given support to look for work.
+Come to Ready for Work in the Social Security Department and you'll be given support to look for work.